Advertiser Disclosure

 Welcome Bonus Eligibility

-Wells Fargo requires you to wait 16 months between receiving the welcome bonus on their cards.
-Personal and business cards are separate, though, so you can get 1 personal card and 1 business card within 16 months.
+Wells Fargo requires you to wait 16 months between receiving the welcome bonus on its cards.
+However, since personal and business cards are separate, you can get one personal card and one business card within 16 months.

 Final Thoughts

-When you break each issuer down one-by-one, it seems like banks have nearly as many rules about credit cards as they do credit cards themselves!
-If you do not have a good understanding of the credit issuer policies for the card you’re applying for, you could easily end up missing on the welcome bonus or being denied for the card.
-This is precisely why we put this guide together so that you can stay informed with the ever-changing landscape of credit card application rules.
+When you break each issuer down one by one, it seems like banks have nearly as many rules about credit cards as they do credit cards themselves!
+If you do not have a good understanding of the credit issuer policies for the card you’re applying for, you could easily end up missing the welcome bonus or being denied the card.
+This is precisely why we put this guide together so that you can stay informed about the ever-changing landscape of credit card application rules.

 It is important to mention that credit cards are powerful financial tools that can be extremely rewarding when used responsibly.
 This means not spending beyond your means and keeping your balances paid off in full each month to avoid incurring any fees.